 Listed below is a sample of several OER Drama/Theater Arts related materials.
 Additional OER in your subject may be found by searching the resources listed on the ACC Libraries primary Open Educational Resources Guide.

-Intended as a resource for both secondary and post-secondary theatre courses, this text provides a comprehensive overview of technical theatre, including terminology and general practices.
+An Introduction to Technical Theater - Intended as a resource for both secondary and post-secondary theatre courses, this text provides a comprehensive overview of technical theatre, including terminology and general practices.
 Introduction to Technical Theatre’s accessible format is ideal for students at all levels, including those studying technical theatre as an elective part of their education.
 The text’s modular format is also intended to assist teachers approach the subject at their own pace and structure, a necessity for those who may regularly rearrange their syllabi around productions and space scheduling.

 Theatrical Worlds - From the University of Florida College of Fine Arts, Charlie Mitchell and distinguished colleagues from across America present an introductory text for theatre and theoretical production.
 This book seeks to give insight into the people and processes that create theater.
 It does not strip away the feeling of magic but to add wonder for the artistry that make a production work well.